Bit-Clouded/Documentation/docs/pillars/operations.md

 Immutable infrastructure brings with it many advantages that are [very well understood](https://www.google.com.au/search?q=immutable+infrastructure)

   - Server as Cattles.
 Servers can easily be disposed of thanks to LC/ASG, and application can be reset by restarting Docker containers with AWS run command.
   - Operational Indepencence.
-Gone are the days of relying on package managers to be reliably available when servers are being launched.
+Gone are the days of relying on package managers (aptitude, yum, pip, gem, the list goes on) to be reliably available when servers are being launched.
   - Malleable and Extensible.
 AMI and Docker Images can be reliably rebaked and extended.
 Rolling out changes is also an extremely simple afair by updating CloudFormation AMI / Docker Image parameters.
   - Automated Change Tracking.
 All images can be run on CI platforms such as Jenkins or Bamboo, and all rollouts and deployments are tracked through CloudTrail and CloudConfig.